Screens

 The background parameter, if given, should be a valid single colour.
 This will paint a solid background colour to the screen.
 Note, the setting is ignored if wallpaper is also set (see below).

 The wallpaper parameter, if given, should be a path to an image file.
 How this image is painted to the screen is specified by the wallpaper_mode parameter.
 By default, the image will be placed at the screens origin and retain its own dimensions.
 If the mode is "fill", the image will be centred on the screen and resized to fill it.
 If the mode is "stretch", the image is stretched to fit all of it into the screen.
+If the mode is "center", the image is centered on the screen.
+The "background" painting is done before the image is drawn, so you can set the background color for an image by setting background here.

 The x11_drag_polling_rate parameter specifies the rate for drag events in the X11 backend.
 By default this is set to None, indicating no limit.
 Because in the X11 backend we already handle motion notify events later, the performance should already be okay.
 However, to limit these events further you can use this variable and e.g. set it to your monitor refresh rate.
 60 would mean that we handle a drag event 60 times per second.